ArtBlnd/rename-future/README.md

 }
 ```

-Lifetime will be always required because new defined `Future` will always require explicit lifetime.
+Lifetime will be always required because new defined `Future` will always require an explicit lifetime.
 The signature of FooAsyncFnFuture will look like this.
 ```rust
 struct FooAsyncFnFuture<'a> {